This post contains affiliate links. Read my disclosure policy here.

 The batter requires just 10 simple ingredients.
 Here are some notes and substitute ideas:

-Vanilla Extract - this complements the overall flavor, so I wouldn't skip this.
+- Vanilla Extract - Complements the overall flavor, so I wouldn't skip this.

 The batter will come together very quickly and you'll be ready to bake.
 Here's what you'll need to do: